 Called the “Florence of the Elbe,” Dresden is known for its stunning Baroque architecture.
 One of the most beautiful buildings in Dresden is the Zwinger Palace, which was once an exhibition hall and festival grounds for the Dresden court.
 Today it houses three small museums.

-In addition to Zwinger Palace, other fun things to do during your day trip to Dresden include touring the Residenzschloss, visiting the Frauenkirche, and meandering around the Old Town.
+In addition to Zwinger Palace, other fun things to do in Dresden include touring the Residenzschloss, visiting the Frauenkirche, and meandering around the Old Town.

 Wismar